OpenAnswers/top4j/README.md

 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+For general queries, please email the project team at <top4j@openanswers.co.uk>.
+If you think you've found a bug or have an enhancement request, please check the Top4J [issue management database](https://github.com/OpenAnswers/top4j/issues) for existing issues before submitting [a new issue](https://github.com/OpenAnswers/top4j/issues/new).

 Versioning
 ==========